David5p/The-Ashes-2025-2026/README.md

 <div align="center">
   <img src="assets/images/read_me/responsive/responsiveness.png"alt="Website appearance on all devices">
 </div>

-## Table of Contents<details open>
+## Table of Contents

+1. <details open>
-    <summary><a href="#about">1.
-About</a></summary>
+    <summary><a href="#about">About</a></summary>

     <a href="https://david5p.github.io/The-Ashes-2025-2026/">The Ashes 2025/2026 </a> project is a website for Cricket fans particularly those with an interest in England and Australia.
 The website is targeted towards adults with the language used and volume of information included.

     Users of the website will be able to find information about the upcoming Ashes including the schedule of the Test Series and the Players to Watch.
 There is also a sign up to the newsletter form so users can get all the latest stories ahead of The Ashes 2025/2026.

 2. <details open>
     <summary><a href="#ux">User Experience</a></summary>